particle-iot/docs/src/content/getting-started/console/two-step-authentication.md

 Open the Authenticator mobile app you installed earlier.
 A 6-digit login code is displayed that you enter into this page.
 Each code is only valid for a short period of time.

-### From the mobile apps

-Two-step authentication is also supported from the iOS and Android Particle mobile apps.

 ### From the Particle command line interface (CLI)

 The [Particle CLI]() also allows two-step authentication: